 Some toppers, namely memory foam and latex, can improve not only the comfort of a mattress but also its supportiveness to a limited degree.
 This can help to reduce pain, including back pain.

 If two people sleep on the same bed and have different firmness preferences, a topper can be added to one side of the bed to, in effect, provide different firmness levels for each side.
-Read more on how to have a topper on one side of a bed.
-In addition, a memory foam topper can to some degree improve the motion isolation of a mattress, resulting in less disturbed sleep.
+Learn more on how to have a topper on one side of a bed.
+Also, a memory foam topper can to some degree improve the motion isolation of a mattress, resulting in less disturbed sleep.

 Based on actual consumer experiences, below are the top four disadvantages of mattress toppers.